vardhanvarri/WiDS-An_Intro_To_RL/README.md

 2. **Grokking Reinforcement Learning by Miguel Morales** for the implementation details.

-We will also be learning from the Playlist of David Silver which you could find here -
+We will also be learning from the Playlist of David Silver, which you can find here -

 https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ&index=2